Layer 3 Firewall Rules Configuration

 Examples

-Section titled “Examples”Example-1: The example below demonstrates Layer 3 firewall rules configuration using tested YAML configuration from pipeline fixtures.
+Section titled “Examples”Example-1: The example below demonstrates Layer 3 firewall rule configuration.

 meraki: domains: - name: !env domain administrator: name: !env org_admin organizations: - name: !env org networks: - name: !env network_name product_types: - appliance - switch - wireless - camera - sensor - cellularGateway appliance: firewall: l3_firewall_rules: rules: - comment: "Block Bad Traffic" policy: deny protocol: udp source_port: 1433 source_cidr: 10.10.10.0/24,VLAN(10).*,VLAN(20).5 destination_port: 1433 destination_cidr: Any # syslog: true - comment: "Block SSH" policy: deny protocol: tcp source_port: 22 source_cidr: Any destination_port: 22 destination_cidr: Any # syslog: true # syslog_default_rule: true